NicolasDumoulin/brightway2-sensitivity/Readme.md

 - Some missing uncertainties in section 1.5 (fixme).
 To see with Chris Mutel
 - Which is the best GSA indicator among mu and mu_star?
 Are the errors relevant on the charts?
   - test with higher number of simulations
-- Produce a python module as lsa.py with an easy access to GSA
 - Produce a procedure for installation on windows
 - import EcoInvent data
+- Done: Produce a python module as lsa.py with an easy access to GSA